googleapis/google-api-nodejs-client/src/apis/adexperiencereport/README.md

 # @google/adexperiencereport

-> View Ad Experience Report data, and get a list of sites that have a significant number of annoying ads.
+> Views Ad Experience Report data, and gets a list of sites that have a significant number of annoying ads.

 ## Installation